 - Early retirement from work

-- Paid off house in the countryside with my own organic farm
+- Beautiful home with a paid-off mortgage in the countryside with my own organic farm

 - Multi-millionaire in assets due to sound investments in stocks, real estate, gold & silver, and cryptocurrency

-- Spending time with my family and watching my sons move towards puberty
+- Spending time with my family and watching my sons move toward puberty

 I have many more mini-dreams but those are my 5 biggest ones.